Vice President of the Republic of China

-The vice president of the Republic of China, commonly referred to as the vice president of Taiwan, is the second-highest constitutional office of the Republic of China (Taiwan).
+The vice president of the Republic of China, commonly referred to as the vice president of Taiwan, is the second-highest constitutional office of the government in Taiwan, after the president, and ranks first in the presidential line of succession.

 Powers

 Under Article 49 the Constitution of the Republic of China, in case the office of the president should become vacant, the vice president shall succeed until the expiration of the original presidential term.
-In case the office of both the president and the vice president should become vacant, the President of the Executive Yuan shall act for the president.
+In case the office of both the president and the vice president should become vacant, the president of the Executive Yuan shall act for the president.
 In case the president should be unable to attend to office due to any cause, the vice president shall act for the president.
 In case both the president and the vice president should be unable to attend to office, the President of the Executive Yuan shall act for the president.
-After the vice president succeeds as president, the office of vice president remains vacant for the remainder of the term.
+Under the original constitution, the office of vice president remains vacant for the remainder of the term after the vice president succeeds as president; however, under the Additional Articles of the Constitution of the Republic of China, if the vice presidency becomes vacant for any reason, the Legislative Yuan would elect a new vice president from among candidates nominated by the president.

 Aside from succeeding the president in the case of death, resignation, or impeachment of the president, and acting as president in the event the president becomes incapacitated, the vice president holds little formal power in the government.

 Until 1996, the vice president was elected by the National Assembly of the Republic of China.
-Beginning in the 1996 election, the vice president has been elected through a direct popular vote of citizens with household registration in the "Free Area of the Republic of China" on the same ticket as the president.
+Beginning in the 1996 election, the vice president has been elected through a direct popular vote of citizens with household registration in the "Free Area of the Republic of China", on the same ticket as the president.